SamuelAndresPascal/cosmoloj-py/unit_simple/docs/standard.md

 Transformed units allow to define units from other units.
 This mechanism will allow Simple Unit RI to build unit converters between the units in the graph.

-But, define a transformed unit using the constructor is boilerplate. *Simple Unit* defines unit methods to build multiple and fractional units in a simpler way.
+To define a transformed unit using the constructor is boilerplate. *Simple Unit* defines unit methods to build multiple and fractional units in a simpler way.

 ```py